-“If I take a vacation, I can lose all my loans and all scholarships,” Mendiola complains.
-“It is very difficult to provide yourself with enough money to be here at all.”
+“If I take a vacation, I could lose all my loans and all my scholarships,” Mendiola laments.
+"It is very difficult to provide yourself with enough money to be here at all."

 Harvard and the Massachusetts Institute of Technology sued the Trump administration to try to repeal this rule.

 Legal immigration practically stopped